peteroupc/peteroupc.github.io/morealg.md

      - (_state_, _flip_, _symbol_) &rarr; (_state2_, {_symbol2_, _new_}): move to _state2_, replace top stack symbol with _symbol2_, then _push_ a new symbol (_new_) onto the stack.
      - (_state_, _flip_, _symbol_) &rarr; (_state2_, {}): move to _state2_, _pop_ the top symbol from the stack.

-When the machine pops EMPTY from the stack, it stops, and returns either 0 or 1 depending on the state it ends up at.
+When the stack is empty, the machine stops, and returns either 0 or 1 depending on the state it ends up at.

 Mossel and Peres (2005)<sup>[**(8)**](#Note8)</sup> defined pushdown automata to start with a non-empty stack of _arbitrary_ size, and to allow each rule to replace the top symbol with an _arbitrary_ number of symbols.
 Both cases can be reduced to the definition in this section.
 Also, these machines are very similar to so-called _probabilistic right-linear indexed grammars_ (Icard 2020)<sup>[**(33)**](#Note33)</sup> and can be translated to those grammars as well as to _probabilistic pushdown systems_ (Etessami and Yannakakis 2009)<sup>[**(34)**](#Note34)</sup>, as long as those grammars and systems use only transition probabilities that are rational numbers.